BE A DOER OF THE WORD

 The Lord Jesus chided and queried the multitude following Him about but who were only paying a lip service to Him, saying, “But why do you call Me ‘Lord, Lord,’ and do not do the things which I say?”
 (Luke 6:46 NKJV).

-If Jesus were to walk into our churches today, He would certainly chide the multitude of worshippers converging regularly in our churches, posing the same question, “why do you call Me ‘Lord, Lord,’ and do not do the things which I say?”
+If Jesus walks into our churches today, He would certainly chide the multitude of worshippers converging regularly in our churches, posing the same question, “why do you call Me ‘Lord, Lord,’ and do not do the things which I say?”

 Until your mind is set to eagerly hear, read and obey every word, command, or teaching of Christ, you have not truly known and accepted Jesus Christ as your Lord.
 Jesus Christ is indeed your Lord when you obey His words eagerly, gladly, promptly and completely.